ethereum/go-ethereum/README.md

 `docker-compose up --build`

 The Postgresql Database Container will persist the database data to the the pg-data/ directory.
 So if you do want to reinitialize the database you should delete the content of this directory prior to launching the docker containers.
-From your local machine you can view the database by connecting to the database in the container at 127.0.0.1:8001
+From your local machine you can view the database by connecting to the database in the container at 127.0.0.1:8001.
+To access the shyftBlockExplorer open a browser and visit http://localhost:3000

+NB: The Shyft Geth docker image size is 5+ GB so make sure you have adequate space on your disk drive/

 _TODO_

-- Dockerize shyftBlockExplorerAPI
-- Dockerize shyftBlockExplorerUI
+- Reduce size of the ShytfGeth docker container which is responsible for mining and running the blockchain
 - Adjust docker scripts and ports to facilitate sending of test transactions
 - Modify Docker scripts to facilitate hot reloading during development